maxgronlund/my-movie-collection/README.md

 export OMDB_API_KEY="xxxxxxxxxx"
 export THEMOVIEDB_API_KEY="xxxxxxxxxx"
 ```
-You can request api keys from me or get them for free at
+You can request API keys from me or get them for free at

 ### Development<br/>
 To add a comment summarizing the current schema to the top or bottom of each model